 Beet Carrot Apple Salad is a great warm-weather salad recipe, and it comes together in just minutes.

-The best part about this recipe is the short list of just five ingredients.
-Start with the earthiness from the beets.
+The best part about this beet carrot apple salad is the short list of just five ingredients.

 What Do Beets Taste Like?